ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    If the 'scope' claim in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern, then all such scope entries MUST adhere to the same pattern semantics.

-   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that semantics MUST be used for the scope entries specified in the 'scope' claim.
+   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that semantics MUST be used for all the scope entries in the 'scope' claim that specify a complex pattern.

    The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of RFC9200}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
 In such a case, scope specifies the set of permissions that the Administrator actually has to perform operations at the Group Manager, encoded as specified in {{scope-format}}.

    If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern and any of the following conditions holds, then the AS MUST reply with a 4.00 (Bad Request) error response (see {{Section 5.8.3 of RFC9200}}).
 The 'error_description' parameter carried out in the response payload MUST specify the CBOR value 1 (invalid_scope).

-   * The "Toid" of the different scope entries do not all adhere to the same pattern semantics.
+   * The "Toid" of the different scope entries that specify a complex pattern do not all adhere to the same pattern semantics.

-   * The "Toid" of the different scope entries adhere to the same pattern semantics, but this is not supported by the AS or by the Group Manager.
+   * The "Toid" of the different scope entries that specify a complex pattern adhere to the same pattern semantics, but this is not supported by the AS or by the Group Manager.

-   Finally, as discussed in {{scope-format}}, the authorization information included in the Authorization Request or specified by the AS might also include permissions for the same Client as a user of the OSCORE group, i.e., as an actual group member or an external signature verifier.
+   Finally, as discussed in {{scope-format}}, the authorization information included in the Authorization Request or specified by the AS might also include permissions for the same Client as a user of an OSCORE group, i.e., as an actual group member or an external signature verifier.
 As per {{scope-format}}, such authorization information is expressed by "user scope entries", whose format and processing is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{RFC9202}} and {{RFC9203}}.
 After that, the Administrator must have a secure communication association established with the Group Manager, before performing any administrative operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC9147}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.